North American integration: Two-speed integration

 Several works have discussed taking a two-speed approach to North American integration, with Canada and the United States pursuing deeper integration, with Mexico to be included at a later date.
 This has been likened to the European Union's multi-speed approach towards integration with the United States advancing in its integration with Canada faster than with Mexico.

 In this scenario, the Canada–United States border would be opened up to goods, services, and people.
 Part of this could include the formation of a security perimeter around the two countries with reduced focus on security along the national borders.
 The perimeter approach has been discussed publicly by officials of the U.S. and Canadian governments.
 It has been suggested this approach could raise concerns that such an agreement would set a precedent for a later agreement of the same kind with Mexico.

 Two-speed integration in practice

 Harper-Obama border deal

 On February 4, 2011, Harper and Obama issued a "Declaration on a Shared Vision for Perimeter Security and Economic Competitiveness" and announced the creation of the Canada–United States Regulatory Cooperation Council (RCC) "to increase regulatory transparency and coordination between the two countries."

+Country comparison

 Organizations involved

 The following is a list of organizations that are by varying degrees associated with the integration efforts of North America.
 Some are policy think tanks while others are involved in specific facets of integration.
 Most, but not all, are trilaterally oriented (i.e., representing Canada, Mexico and the United States); a few tend to be bilateral organizations such as for Canada and the U.S.